Online chat is a tool that sits on your website and enables customers to interact with you directly in real time.

 Apart from the obvious benefits of being able to interact with prospects live on your site and allowing you to turn the lookers into bookers, there are other benefits such as getting insights about your customers.

 A live conversation is a more efficient use of your time and more likely to end in a conversion.
 The immediacy of your response tells your customer you’re serious about your business and their needs.
 It enables customers to ask specific questions and source additional information that may or may not be on your website.

 Development of trust

-When establishing a relationship with a potiential customer, especially if you are requiring payment online, the development of trust is essential.
-Your business is no longer faceless it has personality, a person behind the technology.
+When establishing a relationship with a potential customer, especially if you are requiring payment online, the development of trust is essential.
+Your business is no longer faceless it has a personality, a person behind the technology.

 Removal of barriers

 You can actually see on your Dashboard what pages people are on and therefore understand their problems and ‘chat’ the solution to them (note: you can’t do this on Facebook Messenger).